xororist/vitals/README.md

 ### `vitals [command]`

 #### `vitals check  -u`
-Retrieve lighthouse informations on the specified domain name
+Retrieve lighthouse information on the specified domain name

 For example: